-When you do that well you hear opportunities where most retailers don’t.
+When you do that well, you hear opportunities where most retailers don’t.

-Our ears are letting the information in, but it stops there.
+Quite simply, we’ve all become passive listeners.
+Our ears are letting the information in, but it stops there

 It’s like being at a sports bar talking to a buddy with one eye on the game.
 The sound from the TV may be getting to your ears, but you aren’t processing it unless someone says, “Did you just hear that?”

 As a result, the information going to the processing part of the brain is filled with holes.
-For that reason I call it Swiss Listening.
+For that reason, I call it Swiss Listening.

 When you are Swiss Listening, the stream of information is not complete.
 The brain tries to do its best by assuming from the words coming in, what the other person must be saying.